Todd Walker collection

 Scope and Contents

 This collection documents the life and work of photographer, bookmaker and instructor Todd Walker.
 The collection includes self-published monographs, exhibition announcements, tearsheets, periodicals, writings, ephemera, and, biographical materials.
 Artifacts such as a book binding press, t-shirts printed by Walker, photographic materials including negatives, collotypes, and prints, as well as Walker’s photographic process formulas can be found within the collection.
-The collection is divided into nine series: Correspondence, Artifacts, Biographical Materials, Activity Files, Ephemera, Exhibitions, Monographs and Publications, Photographic Materials, and Writings.
+The collection is divided into nine series: Correspondence, Artifacts, Biographical Materials, Activity Files, Ephemera, Exhibitions, Monographs and Publications, Photographic Materials, Writings, and audiovisual work.

 Series 1, Correspondence contains letters written by and to Todd Walker.
 For correspondence relating to Walker’s exhibitions and gallery consignments, see the Exhibition and Gallery Materials series.
 The Correspondence series is composed of fan mail, personal correspondence, postcards, and professional correspondence.
 It is mainly incoming correspondence.
 Due to the diversity of correspondents, items are primarily arranged in chronological order.
 Fan mail includes letters sent to Walker from admirers of his work.
 Personal correspondence and Postcards were sent from Walker’s family and friends, covering general topics.
 Professional correspondence includes correspondence relating to Walker’s photography career, covering such topics as advertising projects, potential job opportunities, publishing rights, and auctions/donations.